neumino/neumino.github.io/movies.md

-### Only the Brave
+### Same Kind of Different as Me
-*Released on 2017-10-19, vote average 4.3*
+*Released on 2017-10-20, vote average 4*

-Members of the Granite Mountain Hotshots battle deadly wildfires to save an Arizona town.
+International art dealer Ron Hall must befriend a dangerous homeless man in order to save his struggling marriage to his wife, a woman whose dreams will lead all three of them on the journey of their lives.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/DSHk_BHQxp0?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/v8MWxtpjVp8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>